missionpinball/mpf-docs/docs/code/api_reference/core/placeholder_manager.md

 ## Accessing the placeholder_manager in code

-There is only one instance of the placeholder_manager in MPF, and it’s accessible via self.machine.placeholder_manager.
+There is only one instance of the placeholder_manager in MPF, and it's accessible via self.machine.placeholder_manager.

 ## Methods & Attributes